 Choosing a house

 Share houses offer a lot more flexibility compared to getting an apartment in Japan and give you a chance to make new friends at the same time.
 With an apartment, you often need to have several months rent available in advance and be prepared to pay deposits, key money, and bills.
 With a dormitory, all your space is shared and privacy is fleeting if not non-existent.
-With a share house, things are a lot simpler.
+With a Japanese share house, things are a lot simpler.
 They’re cheaper than an apartment and you get your own space to relax.

 Firstly, you need to find the house and that’s where Go!
 Go!
 Nihon’s staff come in.
 Depending on the location of your language school we’ll be able to help you pick an agency with houses in your preferred area and start sorting arrangements.
 This process normally starts about a month before you move out to Japan.
 Once you’ve selected your house you’ll likely need to visit the agencies office on the first day and make payments for rent and deposit if you’ve not already done this.
 Some agencies don’t accept card so it’s worth checking this before you go there.

 When it comes to costs, you will need a deposit and on some occasions, a small management fee will be payable.
 These are often much cheaper overall in comparison to an apartment.
 What’s more is the bills and wifi are included in the rent each month and you won’t need to buy your own furniture.
 Lastly, the rental period is much more flexible.
 Again, it depends on the company you are renting from but you will often have the choice of how long you stay for.
 This is perfect if you are looking to stay for short-term or long-term study.
 Notice periods are also often only a month so you’re not stuck if your circumstance change while you’re out in Japan.